EURODEO/openradardata-technical-architecture/opera_technical_architecture_documentation.md

 ### Scope of the System

-The vision of the Europena Open Radara data is to deliver one of the components of an FEMDI arcitecture, that is sustainable and meets the technical requirements and standards of international bodies, including WMO (e.g., WIS 2.0) and the European Union (e.g., HVD).
+The vision of the Europena Open Radar data is to deliver one of the components of an FEMDI arcitecture, that is sustainable and meets the technical requirements and standards of international bodies, including WMO (e.g., WIS 2.0) and the European Union (e.g., HVD).
 The aim is to enable increased sharing of radardata and to allow a gradual transition for using Internet for collection and distribution of information.
 In particular, Europena Open Radara data shall demonstrate WIS 2.0 in pracsis.

 ## System Overview